 Dales Gorge

-This popular gorge is within walking distance to Dales Campground.
+This popular gorge is within walking distance of Dales Campground.

-You can start from the Circular Pool lookout end and descend into the gorge for a scenic walk along the waterway, stepping over stones and traversing some small rock ledges.
+You can start from the Circular Pool lookout and descend into the gorge for a scenic walk along the stream of water, stepping over stones and traversing some small rock ledges.

 The real drawcard of this gorge lies at the end, where you will come across Fortescue Falls.